 High Definition?

 Should you go for High Definition?
 Well, it certainly offers better quality than standard definition TVs - the colours are more vibrant colours, there's greater detail and the picture's really crisp.
 At the moment though, you can only get HD content from Sky or Virgin's HD service - which we discussed in Show 23.
 As we can expect to see more HD content and services in the future, it's certainly worth considering getting an HD-Ready TV, even if you don't want to sign up to an HD service yet.
-There's some free-to-view HD content available on satellite, and vague talk of HD over Freeview, so it's worth considering getting an HD set rather than a standard definition one.
+There are over 30 HD channels available on Sky, and by 2012, there will be five HD channels available on Freeview, so it may be worth considering getting an HD set rather than a standard definition one.

 More on High Definition: Our HD Page ; Show 23 on HD ; Sky HD